nqminds/trustnetz/packages/docusaurus/docs/build5-docs/80-Factory provisioning/10-factory-intro.md

 The last stage is the most complex.
-We would have to recompile networkmanager or similar to make use of the specific TPM implementation.
+We would have to recompile network manager or similar to make use of the specific TPM implementation.

 Primarily for this reason we are keeping LDevID TPM considerations out of scope for the the initial factory provisioning proof of concept